zainabmelh/guide-articles/articles/Miscellaneous/design-resources-for-front-end-developers/index.md

 ---
-title: "Design Resources for Front End Developers"
+title: Design Resources for Front End Developers
-parent: "to-be-sorted"
 ---
 Are you a freelance front-end web developer or are you thinking about becoming one?
 Maybe you've been to a coding bootcamp or graduated from an online front-end development course.
 What happens next?

 You get your first customer.
 It might just be a friend who needs a personal website.
 It doesn't matter.
 You don't want it to look amateurish.
 You want it to look good.
 You want it to look professional.